kouragita/myjamii-store/README.md

 The Checkout component is designed to handle the checkout process for a shopping cart.

 *Purpose*:

-- Display a summary of cart items
+- Display a summary of cart items.
-- Calculate the total amount
+- Calculate the total amount.
-- Provide a form for users to enter payment information
+- Provide a form for users to enter payment information.

 *Logic and Functionality*:

 - Using Outlet Context
 - Handling Form Submission
 - Displaying Cart Summary